What is Global Accessibility Awareness Day?

 Conduct or participate in accessibility audits of digital products, such as websites and apps, to identify and improve areas that are not fully accessible.
 These audits should make sure your digital assets are in compliance with accessibility laws and standards.

-Create social media campaigns
+3. Create disability awareness campaigns for social media

 4. Collaborate with disability advocates